SiddeshSambasivam/NTUOSS-DataScraping-And-DataCleaning-Workshop/README.md

 **For Unix systems (macOS & Linux)**

-1. Firstly, we need to installing pip (skip this step if already installed).
+1. First, we need to install pip (skip this step if already installed).

    ```bash
    $ python3 -m pip install --user --upgrade pip
    $ python3 -m pip --version
    ```

+   > Note to change the syntax accordingly when `pip3` package installer is used

-2. Secondly, we need to install virtuaenv
+2. Second, we need to install virtuaenv

    ```bash
    $ python3 -m pip install --user virtualenv
    ```

-3. We need to create a virtual environment for our project and actiavte the environment.
+3. We need to create a virtual environment for our project and activate the environment.
 This allows us to avoid any kind of potential dependecies related problems.

    ```bash
    $ python3 -m venv tgifhacks